DBalashov/TelegramAspNetCoreAuth/readme.md

 {
     ...
-    // optionally can be set url for auth callback - for example, /authenticationUrl s.AddTelegramAuth(_ => new TelegramAuthConfig("botIdHere", "botTokenHere", "/authenticationUrl"));
+    // optionally can be set url for auth callback - for example, /authenticationUrl
+    // if not set, default value is /api/auth s.AddTelegramAuth(_ => new TelegramAuthConfig("botIdHere", "botTokenHere", "/authenticationUrl"));
     ...
 }